fru-io/handbook/docs/company/slack-policy.md

 - If you need to escalate to another team or team-mate, ensure that urgency and criticality are understood and continue to escalate until they are understood
   - For instance, a casual mention of an issue in a general channel is not a proper escalation

+## Room Guide

+- **#welcome** - Company wide channel for general Q&A. Anyone in the company can post here, but you are not required to monitor or participate in the channel.
+- **#general** - Company wide channel for official announcements.
+Only administrators can post in this channel.
+It is for official use and you are expected to monitor the channel.

 ## Recommendations for updates to our workflows

-- Create a #welcome channel and set as default
-- Only allow admins to post in #general
 - Regularly purge dead or defunct channels with automation
 - Develop some channel naming standardizations
   - team name-purpose